thomasrobertgee/recipe-app/README.md

 ## Features

 - Fetches and displays a list of recipes from the backend API.
-- Clean, responsive card-based layout.
+- Clean, responsive card-based layout for recipes.
 - Click on any recipe card to view detailed ingredients and instructions in a modal view.
+- Select and deselect recipes to build a dynamic shopping list.
+- Automatically consolidates ingredients from multiple recipes.

 ---